Join an astronomer for a special show featuring the New Crescent Moon and the history of studying it.

 Our Introduction show is recommended for ages 11+.

-NOTE: Dates for the next Family Special show will be announced and bookable towards the end of February.
+Note: Dates for the next Introduction show will be announced in May.